 Wikar V1

 The initial prototype for Wikar, an AR app I designed for viewing cloud-hosted media like artworks and design proposals.
-During an affiliation with the NCSA's Advanced Visualization Laboratory, I developed this first version to use NCSA's Clowder data repository for storing and distributing Unity asset bundles.
+During an affiliation with the National Center for Supercomputing Applications' (NCSA) Advanced Visualization Laboratory, I developed this first version to use NCSA's Clowder data repository for storing and distributing Unity asset bundles.
 The system uses QR codes for URL lookup and precise positioning, enabling multi-user, location-integrated experiences.
 The project, which received financial support from eDream and the Fiddler Foundation, has since been used by international artists, researchers, architects, and students.

 Related Projects